Why There Are Two Ways to Count in Korean — Native vs Sino-Korean Numbers Explained (Updated May 2026)

 🔢 Why Korean Has Two Number Systems

-Korean numbers feel strange at first because English does not usually make you choose between two completely different number words for the same value.
+Korean numbers feel strange at first because English usually doesn't make you choose between two completely different number words for the same value.
 In English, “one” is still “one” whether you say one book, one year, one dollar, one minute, or one room number.
 Korean is different.
 The number value may be the same, but the word changes depending on the expression.

 The two systems are usually called native Korean numbers and Sino-Korean numbers.
 Native Korean numbers are words like 하나 (hana, “one”), 둘 (dul, “two”), and 셋 (set, “three”).
 Sino-Korean numbers are words like 일 (il, “one”), 이 (i, “two”), and 삼 (sam, “three”).
 They are Korean words, but historically they are connected to Chinese-character vocabulary, which is why they often appear in more formal, abstract, mathematical, or administrative contexts.